grschafer/grschafer.github.io/_posts/2013-09-07-steam-openid-and-webapi-with-rails.markdown

 I recently became interested in stats and analysis of Dota 2, partially fueled by the stats overlays presented during streamed broadcasts of [The International 3][ti3], a Dota 2 tournament with a prize pool of nearly $2.9 million USD.
 To get started with making a stats website (such as [datdota][datdota] or [dotabuff][dotabuff]), you need to use the Steam WebAPI and (optionally) allow users to login to your website using Steam OpenID.
 This guide covers the process I followed in getting started using Steam OpenID and the Steam WebAPI with Ruby on Rails, followed with deployment to Heroku.

+You can find this walkthrough's resulting repo on GitHub: <https://github.com/grschafer/dota2rails>

 ## Getting an API Key